mkondratek/git-machete-blog-post/blog.md

 **Big PRs are bad,** especially if they mix refactors with bugfixes and new features.
 Reviewers are unwilling to even begin the review.
 They are more likely to skip vital parts of the newly-added code.
-It's hard/impossible to keep entire context in memory during review.
+It's hard/impossible to keep the entire context in memory during a review.

 On the contrary, **small PRs are beneficial**.
 Reviewers are more willing to begin the review.